How to Add a User to Sudoers on Linux Mint 22 and 21

 root

 The output root confirms the user can execute commands as the root user.
-If you see a “not in the sudoers file” error instead, see the troubleshooting section below.
+If you see a “not in the sudoers file” error instead, the account is either missing sudo membership or still using an old session.

 sudo usermod -aG sudo existinguser